25Jayesh10/Data_Lineage_Analyser_and_Document_Generator/output/documents/procedures3.md

 ### Business Logic

-The trigger `trg_AfterInventoryUpdate` is currently undefined and does not perform any business logic.
-It lacks any SQL code, indicating that no actions are taken after an inventory update.
+The trigger `trg_AfterInventoryUpdate` is currently undefined and has no associated business logic.
+It lacks any SQL code, table references, or parameters, indicating that it has not yet been implemented or is incomplete.

 ---